 Finally it was time for the big farewell dinner.
 We all walked to a nearby restaurant and dined together.
 This was definitely a highlight of the trip and everyone had great fun.
 After it we walked to a nearby hall and watched a performance by a human castle group.
 It was very good and at the end some of the students even joined in!
 After a very long day, we went home late and finished packing.

 Day #6: Farewells and the Journey Home

 On the day of our departure we woke up early at 5.00am and were in school an hour later.
 This was a very sad occasion as we had to say our final goodbyes before travelling on the bus to Barcelona.

 We flew home and arrived in Dublin safe and sound.
 As we travelled back on the bus to Ballyhaunis we stopped off in Kinnegad and had a well needed Supermacs.
 We drove home on the bus and were all happy to see our homes.

-If you'd like to find out more about how your school can benefit from Erasmus+ KA229 School Partnership funding get in touch with Deirdre, Tomás and Ruth in our Schools team below:
+If you'd like to find out more about how your school can benefit from Erasmus+ KA229 School Partnership funding get in touch with Deirdre, Tomás and Ruth in our Programmes Support and Development team.

 We welcome your contributions to 'Insights' at email@example.com.